Times are changing, and with the ever-evolving technology, people are progressively embracing modern innovations.

 Therefore, when something moves between this unit of light, it interrupts the beam and triggers the motion sensors.
 More expensive sensors will use invisible infrared energy for this technology.

-One downside about photoelectric sensors is that they are prone to false alarms.
+One downside of photoelectric sensors is that they are prone to false alarms.

 Get in Touch With Local Experts